 The BetterPlane Story

 I'm Jason – airplane geek, private pilot, EAA lifetime member, and wrench turner since age 9.
 I'm also a Texas Aggie who switched careers from bolts to bytes.
 After getting my start on a machine learning team in a financial company's innovation lab, then building software in a nimble data startup, I decided to merge my passions (aviation and software) to build BetterPlane.
+But the reason I built it goes deeper than convenience.

 My love for aviation?
 That started with my grandfather Ralph Hall.
 His lifelong obsession with aircraft (and anything with a motor) sparked something in me that never faded.
 At age 9, I was already helping him restore a 1950 Dodge Phillips 66 aviation fuel truck.
 From hanging on his every word about flying to inheriting his meticulous approach to maintenance and restoration, he showed me that aviation isn't just about flying.
 It's about the details, the care, and the stories behind every aircraft.